nycda-wdi-jared/bcrypt_compare/README.md

 * When a user enter their password for sign in, ```bcrypt``` has a compare method to compare what the user has entered as their password against the password_hash in the database
 * Set up your environment and your database, add some user records, and look at the bcrypt method in the route-controller.js file.
 * Try to do a correct login & incorrect login.
 It will come back either true or false. bcrypt.compare is merely a method that returns a boolean.
+* Remember to use postman for the routes since there is no ui set up

+* In this example, using an ORM, so look at the connection between the model-controller.js & route-controller.js